 Maritime Seafood Chowder

-Celebrity chef Michael Smith is known for his Atlantic-inspired seafood recipes, and this Maritime Seafood Chowder recipe that’s inspired by his oceanside upbringing is sure to delight any seafood lover.
+Celebrity chef Michael Smith is known for his Atlantic-inspired seafood recipes, and this seafood chowder recipe inspired by his oceanside upbringing is sure to delight any seafood lover.
 This recipe is made from easy-to-find ingredients, and can be made a night or two in advance if you have a busy week coming up.

 Baby clams, your favorite shellfish and white wine are just some of the ingredients you’ll find in this chowder.
 Michael Smith says any type of fresh fish will work well in the chowder, and we recommend Tilapia because of its light flavor and versatility.